alpha-mo/basically/readme.md

 # @alpha-mo/basically

-`@alpha-mo/basically` is a simple, basic UI component library for React Native, designed to streamline the development of mobile applications by providing reusable components with minimal configuration.
+`@alpha-mo/basically` is a simple, basic UI component library for ***React Native***, designed to streamline the development of mobile applications by providing reusable components with minimal configuration.

 ## Installation